ferrocene/ferrocene/ferrocene/doc/requirements/src/self-test.rst

 .. note::

-   These checks are for all locally-installed targets which are also marked as Host platforms in :doc:`user-manual:targets/index`.
+   These checks are for the host platform, which is where ``ferrocene-self-test`` is executed.

 Check if a sample program that ``rustc`` produced can be executed.